HarperDB/hydrolix-exporter/README.md

-# Hydrolix Logs Exporter
+# Hydrolix Exporter

 ## Overview

-This is a Harper component designed to export system logs and analytics to data lakes.
-It has been initially designed to support Hydrolix, but could easily be extended to support other platforms.
+This is a Harper component designed to export system logs Hydrolix.
+An active Hydrolix instance, with a project and table are prerequisits for running this component.

 ## Getting Started